AgileBIM/FabCOD/docs/wiki/FILE-Object.md

 ### Function: ReadLine
 Read a line of text (minsus CR/LF) from a text file.

-File must be opened as text (Unicode or ANSI)
+File must be opened as text (Unicode or ANSI).
 Each call reads up into the next CR (Carriage Return), LF (Line Feed) or EOF (End of File) marker.
 Returned String does not contain CR/LR or EOF characters.
 ##### Signature